rootCircle/Pyretic/README.md

 # [Pyretic](https://microsoftlabs.github.io/Pyretic/)
-Installer Wizard for GNU/Linux Based Systems.
-(Facts written below are about prototype of the given project, I will try to implement most of the features.
-Help and advices on this project are most welcome)
+The Installer Wizard for GNU/Linux-Based Systems.
+- The facts written below are about the prototype of the given project.
+I will try to implement most of the features.
+Help and advice on this project are most welcome.

 ### Introduction
-Pyretic is FLOSS project aimed at easing the installing of packages, softwares on GNU/Linux based systems.
-It also aims to streamline the flow of software installation and inform the users about software license, details and other useful infos as well modify app permission during installation.
+Pyretic is a FLOSS project aimed at easing the installation of packages and software on GNU/Linux-based systems.
+It also aims to streamline the flow of software installation and inform the users about software licenses, details, and other useful information as well as modify app permissions during installation.

 ### Planned Features
-1. Include features of an Standard Installer Wizard.
+1. Include standard wizard functionality in the installer.
-    - Show License, Readme file and *Permissions 'demanded and asked'* in Wizard.
+    - Show License, Readme file, and Permissions "demanded and asked" in the Wizard.
-    - Support for App Installation, Uninstallation and other features.
+    - Support for app installation, uninstallation, and other features.
-    - Support creating Start Menu, Desktop Icons and Taskbar Icons, if required or if the package didn't create one.
+    - Support for creating Start Menu, Desktop Icons, and Taskbar Icons, if required or if the package didn't create one.
-    - Give user power to install softwares without switching logins (for non-adminstrators).
+    - Give the user the power to install software without switching logins (for non-administrators).
-2. Compile files from source using community based scripts.
-Just enter Github/ Gitlab/ Source Code links and you are good to go.(If I get enough help!)
+2. Compile files from source using community-based scripts.
+Just enter your Github/Gitlab/Source-Code links and you are good to go.
+(If I can get enough help!)
-    - In compilation from source, allow language selection (or detection), icons management, generation of script for installation and script for start menu ,desktop icons, taskbar icon, directory, files addition.
+    - In compilation from source, allow language selection (or detection), icon management, generation of script for installation and script for start menu ,desktop icons, taskbar icons, directory and file addition.
 3. Support installation from .deb, .appImage, sharedLibrary files etc.
-4. *Modify app permission while installing.*
+4. *Modify app permissions while installing.*
+5. Easy-to-use user interface.
-5. Clean UI.(I only know tkinter at this moment, but I think Kivy or PyQT4 may be a better choice)
+    - I only know Tkinter at this moment, but I think Kivy or PyQT4 may be a better choice.
-    - I have ruled out PyQT5 due to its restrictive licensing scheme, else it was best suited for the project.
+    - I have ruled out PyQT5 due to its restrictive licensing scheme.
+Otherwise, it was best suited for the project.
-    - In UI, show list of command going to be executed with an option to copy as well as an option to be disable them from getting executed from settings.
+    - In UI, show the list of commands going to be executed with an option to copy as well as an option to disable them from getting executed from settings.
 6. Apply Patches on projects based on community based scripts.
-    - Detect package being installed and recommend patches.
+    - Detect packages being installed and recommend patches.
     - Keep history of patches on installed apps with an option to roll back.
-    - An example would be, like OBS doesn't work on low end PCs, for which it requires a flag to be applied to allow software encoding.
-The script can detect software name with user consent and search for any patches available and check PC specs and apply if applicable.
-[Somewhat more like windows compatibility checker].
+    - An example would be that OBS doesn't work on low-end PCs, for which a flag needs to be applied to allow software encoding.
+The script can detect software names with user consent and search for any patches available, as well as check PC specs and apply if applicable.
+[Something more like a Windows compatibility checker].
-7. Support all major package manager with room to add any new package manager in future if required.
+7. Support for all major package managers with room to add any new package manager in the future if required.
-    - Allow user to modify order of preference of package manager, including blocking any if he/she wanted.
+    - Allow the user to change the order of package manager preferences, including blocking any that he or she desires.
-8. Show list of installed softares and packages with feature to modify them (permission etc).
-Also, provide search feature to look for in Main App.
+8. Display a list of installed software and packages, along with the ability to modify them (permissions, etc.).Also, provide a search feature to look for in the main app.
-    - Update apps with added feature of silent updates.
+    - Update apps with the added feature of silent updates.
 9. Download from Binary available on Github/ Gitlab Release page with compatibility check(from ArchWiki etc) just from repo link.
 10. CLI Support(in Future Updates)

-### What it doesn't do
+### What it won't do
 1. It won't be able to do something that the specified package manager can't do.
-2. It is not a replacement for package manager, but an added layer of compatibility and simplicity to it.
+2. It is not a replacement for the package manager, but an added layer of compatibility and simplicity to it.
-3. It can't do complex synatx functions, for which support may be added in later updates.
+3. It can't do complex synatax functions, for which support may be added in later updates.

 ### Download
 [<img src="https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=white"